COLA: A Benchmark for Compositional Text-to-image Retrieval: Evaluation Setup

 \subsection{Metrics}

-\xhdr{Single object queries.} For this type of query, we report the \task{} MAP, the mean average retrieval precision over difficult distractors.
-We further differentiate the MAP between \textbf{seen} and \textbf{unseen} queries.
-We split \task{} into seen and unseen sets depending on which objects and attribute combinations are present in the finetuning dataset used.
-For instance, ``square white plate'' is unseen if this combination has never been seen in finetuning; however, the finetuning dataset can still contain ``square white bowl'' or a ``square plate''.
-In our test set, we have $320$ (150 unseen, 170 seen) queries on $1950$ images for GQA, $96$ (32 unseen, 64 seen) queries on $22500$ images for CLEVR, and $400$ (200 seen, 200 unseen) queries on $7921$ images in PACO.
+\xhdr{Single object queries.} For this type of query, we report the \task{} MAP\footnote{we also computed the F1 score and see trends remain the same; more details in the supplementary, Sec.~10, page 18.}, the mean average retrieval precision over difficult distractors.
+We further differentiate the mAP between \textbf{seen} and \textbf{unseen} queries.
+We split \task{} into seen and unseen sets by removing some attribute-object pairs from the training set.
+For example, ``square white plate'' is unseen if this combination is absent in finetuning; however, ``square white bowl'' or a ``square plate'' may be present.
+In our test set, we have $320$ (150 unseen, 170 seen) queries on $1950$ images for GQA, $96$ (32 unseen, 64 seen)\footnote{we report ``seen'' only on 32 classes to avoid disbalance with unseen. ``All'' MAP is on all 96 classes. ``Seen'' trends hold same with 64 classes as well; more details in appendix.} queries on $22500$ images for CLEVR, and $400$ (200 seen, 200 unseen) queries on $7921$ images in PACO.

-\xhdr{Multi-object queries.} Here, recall that we have two images and two captions, and the task is to match the correct caption to the correct image.
-Hence, we compute a multi-object accuracy (Multi-obj Acc).
+\xhdr{Multi-object queries.} Recall that we have two images and two captions, and the task is to match the correct caption to the correct image.
 If we denote the prediction score for an image and query to be $f(I, M)$, we regard a prediction to be correct if $f(I, M) > f(I', M) \And f(I', M') > f(I, M')$, where images $I$ and $I'$ are paired to captions $M$ and $M'$ respectively.
-We have $840$ image-caption pairs on $210$ quadruplets of image-caption pairs.
-Using this criterion, we compute the \task{} Text-to-Image (T2I) accuracy.
-The random accuracy is $25\%$.
+Using this criterion, we compute the \task{} multi-object accuracy.
+The random accuracy is $25\%$ since there are four ways to match the two captions to the two images.
 We also evaluate on a contemporary dataset, CREPE~\cite{ma_crepe_2023}, where the task is inverse.
 For CREPE, we compute an image-to-text (I2T) accuracy, where a model must match the correct text from two choices to the given image.
 Note that there is only one image for the two caption choices in CREPE~\cite{ma_crepe_2023}.
 The random accuracy is $50\%$ since it is a binary task.